Super League war: Early rumblings of Super League and the Bradley Report

 "From my point of view, the thoughts are preliminary at this stage," he said."It has yet to be discussed with the NSW League and the ARL.
 But it will happen, I've no doubt about that."
 McAuliffe was also noncommittal about the number of teams which would take part in such a competition, but he thought 12 would be an ideal number.
 "But if there are 12, it won't necessarily mean eight from Sydney and four from Brisbane," he said."And it won't necessarily be one single club.
 The way I see it, there is going to be much ground sharing and club sharing in the future."
 He continued "In fact, I can foresee club amalgamations in both Brisbane and Sydney."

-According to other sources the New South Wales Rugby League (NSWRL) and Australian Rugby League (ARL) had planned to rationalise the number of Sydney teams.
-In July 1986 the Daily Telegraph reported:

-"Ken Arthurson has proposed a Super League... comprising four or five teams from Sydney, two from Brisbane, three New South Wales Country teams, Queensland Country and Auckland.
-You could amalgamate Manly/Northern Suburbs, Eastern Suburbs/Souths, Parramatta/Penrith and so on."

 On 9 April 1992, A blueprint for the expansion of Rugby League was tabled by the Premiership Policy Committee of the NSWRL, followed in August by an Organisation Review, by Dr G. Bradley, which was distributed to the premiership clubs.
 The Bradley Report, as it became known, was central to the ARL replacing the NSWRL as the governing body of the premiership.
 The report concluded that: